 When my uncle went home that night, my father hastily mixed up some cement, grabbed a bunch of rocks and slapped them onto the barbecue.
 A half-hour later, he tossed down the trowel and said, “There!
 It’s finally done!”

 Anyway, two Saturdays ago, my dogs and I headed to the camp.
 During the ride, I kept trying to compose what I would to say to the people who lived there so they wouldn’t think I’d just escaped from some maximum-security institution and was trying to gain access to their property so I could hide out from the authorities.

 The night before, I’d managed to dig out some old black-and-white photos of my family at the camp, so I could bring them with me as proof I’d once spent my summers there.
 However, I was only 12 in the photos, and considering the fact I might have aged just a teeny bit in the 50-plus years since they’d been taken, I figured they probably weren’t going to help much to confirm my identity.
 So I also brought a copy of my book as a peace offering, hoping it might soften up the owners so they’d allow me to roam around their property.

 I tried to imagine who was living in the house.
 A young couple with young children?
 A retired couple?
 A reclusive Grizzly Adams type?
 Squirrels?

-When I turned on to the former dusty old road to the camp, I was surprised to see a wide, paved road lined with mansions that looked as if they each one housed a Rockefeller.
+When I turned on to the former dusty old road to the camp, I was surprised to see a wide, paved road lined with mansions that looked as if each one housed a Rockefeller.
 There also were several new side roads running off the main road, where only thick woods previously had been.

 Finally, I came to my family’s former property.
 I parked the car on the side of the road and got out.
 The house where the camp once had stood was very modest looking, especially when compared to all of the fancy places surrounding it.